AdvaitTahilyani/Aether/server/README.md

-# AI Server for Email Summarization
+# Llama 3 Server for Rift

-This server provides AI capabilities for the Aether email client, including email summarization using the Llama 3 model via Ollama.
+This server provides AI capabilities for the Rift email client, including email summarization using the Llama 3 model via Ollama.

 ## Prerequisites